texts about the performance

 ENA ENA in Greek refers to something of neutral gender; not male and not female; the intermediate space between a woman and a man, an adult and a child.

 Ιt is a duplication of what was first, a repetition.
-Within a dipole of presence/absence, ENA ENA reflects on two presences that succeed one another one by one; a child that becomes an adult, a man that transforms into a woman, a waiter that replaces a singer, an eye that replaces a camera.
+Within a dipole of presence/absence, ENA ENA reflects on presences that succeed one another one by one; a child that becomes an adult, a man that transforms into a woman, a waiter that replaces a singer, an eye that replaces a camera.
 It speaks to us about a balance between two parts aligned to a centre; introducing the centre of their distance; supposing the centre of a space; the intermediate space of two parts that move in a circle.

 In the title ΕΝΑ ΕΝΑ there is an embedded meaning of partition, of things being kept separate.
 It places each one of us alone, one by one, resonating with the purely present condition of an inability to co-exist.
 With the compulsory absence, with the pandemic forcing us to not be part of something in common, to not be coming together.
-An absence, however, that gets blurred or cancelled out with technology, forming a remote presence.
+An absence, however, that gets blurred or cancelled out, forming a remote presence.
 This paradox of experiencing today a diffused and collective presence is what the performance manifests.
 It brings an audience together once again to a physical space: a nightclub that initiates a fantasy on presence and absence.

 ENA ENA is an immersive performance conceived as a concert that incorporates performative and scenographic elements.
 The audience enters a space that brings memories of a Greek rural nightclub.
 They can have a seat at one of the tables, order a drink and listen to live music.
 A band, a singer, a waiter and a security camera give life to the world of the performance, interacting with each other and the audience.
-The music the musicians play is a microtonal amalgam of the Greek 70-90s culture klarina, improvised elements and field recordings.
+The music the musicians play is a microtonal amalgam of the Greek 70-90s culture klarina, blended with improvised elements and field recordings.
 They reinterpret three iconic songs of that culture, revisited again and again, altered and re-composed, while making use of the heavily amplified aesthetics of that era.

 A series of transformations and replacements takes place; a waiter who transforms into his opposite or into his extreme, someone who replaces the camera with his or her gaze, who replaces the singer with his or her alienated voice, who controls the space and everything it contains within, who crosses borders.
 The audience is invited to pass through shifting perspectives: from being the spectator, to being a spectacle for each other, to being the ones who are being watched.